 May God give you the song of songs.
 And if you’ve lost your song, may God restore it in a mighty way today.
 The best song in the world is the song of salvation and being right with the true Lord God of the Bible.
 His love is the best love, and it’s the only real and true love.
 Look at what God’s love looks like in the pages of scripture, in the person of Jesus Christ.
 Why would we ever trade that in?
 Why would we ever spend our love on anyone and anything else?
 Why would you ever settle for less?
 The love of God has to be in our heart and the center of our lives.

 Why do you think that David’s first order of business when he became king of all Israel was to take Jerusalem?
 What was ruling Israel without having the nation’s heart?
 Jerusalem was the heart of Israel.
 Problem was the enemy had it.
 Problem was there was the enemies greatest and longest stronghold.
 So often there is a stronghold, the biggest, baddest, oldest stronghold is our heart.
 May God break through that stony, cold, unbelieving heart through the ministration of his love, truth and Holy Spirit to us.
 Create in me a clean heart O God, and renew a right spirit within me.
+Solomon started so well, but Solomon got to a point where he had lost his song completely, he had to rediscover his.
+If you’re saved, what’s happened to your song?
+Do you want it back?
 Get back to the foot of the cross, get back in the pages of scripture, turn back to the most High, to the true Lord and the true King.